joao-vcthr/arch-linux-guide/README.md

 # arch-linux-guide

-A personal, step-by-step guide for installing Arch Linux from scratch, all the way to a fully working system running Hyprland + Noctalia and my everyday applications.
+A personal, step-by-step guide for installing Arch Linux from scratch, all the way to a fully working system running Hyprland + Noctalia and everyday applications.

 The guide is paired with shell scripts that automate the post-installation steps where automation made sense.